isabella232/scope-services/tutorial-console-logger.rst

 ``_display_window_title`` is a function to display the title of a window in the according container, using the ``_get_or_create_container`` helper.

-The implementation of the ``handleListWindows`` response handler and the ``onWindowUpdated`` event is done in the ``bind`` call.
-We can open ``window_manager.js`` and search for ``handleListWindows``.
+The binding of the ``handleListWindows`` response handler and the ``onWindowUpdated`` event is done directly in our class.
+We can open ``lib/window_manager.js`` and search for ``handleListWindows``.
 The according code looks like:

 .. code-block:: javascript

   this.handleListWindows = function(status, message)
   {
+    /*
     const
     WINDOW_LIST = 0,
-    /* sub message WindowInfo */
+    // sub message WindowInfo
     WINDOW_ID = 0,
     TITLE = 1,
     WINDOW_TYPE = 2,
     OPENER_ID = 3;

-    // implement the handling of the message here opera.postError("NotImplementedError: WindowManager, ListWindows, " +
-              "message: " + JSON.stringify(message) );
+    */
+    opera.postError("NotBoundWarning: WindowManager, ListWindows");
   }

-Here is the default error warning dispatched in the case of a missing implementation.
+Here is the default error warning dispatched in the case of a missing binding.
 We also see all the constants to read the message.
 For our implementation we need only ``const WINDOW_LIST = 0;`` to get the actual list of windows from the message.
 We pass each window object to our ``_display_window_title`` method.
+Above is the implementation of the according request call and the url `http://dragonfly.opera.com/app/scope-interface/WindowManager.html#listwindows`_, linking to the the documentation of the whole command.

 We can search in the same file for ``onWindowUpdated``.
 That code looks like: